Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Jose Moreno

-- Pitching Coach: Ari Ronick*
+- Pitching coach: Ari Ronick*

-- Hitting Coach: Joe Thurston
+- Hitting coach: Joe Thurston

-- Athletic Trainer: Amanda Lee*
+- Athletic trainer: Amanda Lee*

-- Performance Specialist: Alexander Pons
+- Performance specialist: Alexander Pons

-Moreno returns for a third straight season as manager of the Aqua Sox.
+Moreno returns for a third consecutive season as manager of the Aqua Sox.
 This will be his 19th season in the Mariners’ organization.
-Thurston worked as the hitting coach in Modesto in 2018, while Ronick comes to the Mariners after spending the last nine years running Ronick Baseball — a private baseball training company.
+Thurston worked as the hitting coach in Modesto in 2018, while Ronick comes to the Mariners after spending the past nine years running Ronick Baseball — a private baseball training company.

 Rookie League Peoria Mariners